danielhrisca/asammdf/documentation/gui.rst

 Drag & Drop
 -----------
-Channels can be draged and dropped between sub-plots for easier configuration.
+Channels can be dragged and dropped between sub-plots for easier configuration.

 .. image:: images/drag_and_drop.gif